 We aim to understand and empower the lives of young people in sport and health contexts through the discovery of personal and social sources of optimal functioning.
 Our special focus is on the internal and external processes of self-talk involved in motivation.

 Welcome to the SYSTEM Lab page!
-My lab framework uses developmental and motivational science to address optimal development issues in childhood and adulthood.
+SYSTEM uses developmental and motivational science to address optimal development in childhood and adulthood.
 We address research questions from the following areas:

-Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate with our performance.
-Yet, it is embedded in a social context with coaches, teachers, and peers.
-We study motivation in terms of goal orientation, self-efficacy, and behavioral persistence on tasks.
-Further, we are interested in relating motivational processes of the individual to social-cultural sources such as belongingness, social climate, and scaffolding.
-We have current projects exploring the relation between motivational climate and motivation in young to middle child athletes (**in prep), as well as belongingness and motivation in first-generation college students (**in prep).
+Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate with the changes in our lives.
+Motivation is embedded in a social context with coaches, teachers, and peers.
+The SYSTEM lab studies motivation in terms of personal approach and avoidance, goal orientation, and self-efficacy, while maintaining a balanced focus on social-cultural sources such as belongingness, social climate, and scaffolding.
+We have current projects exploring the relation between motivational climate and motivation in young to middle child athletes, as well as belongingness and motivation in first-generation college students.

-How can non-academic contexts enhance motivation in academic contexts?
+How can non-academic sport and health contexts enhance motivation?

-See a video of a talk given by Dr. Thibodeaux on his dissertation research, which led to much of the projects outlined on the lab page.
+See a video of a talk given on my dissertation research, which led to much of the projects outlined on the lab page.

 Thibodeaux, J., *Anderson, C. M., & Samson, J. (2018, April).
 Relations between motivation, self-Talk, and belongingness in first-generation college students.
 Poster presented at the 2018 Southwestern Psychological Association Conference, Dallas, TX.

 *Anderson, C. M., *Gutierrez, A., Thibodeaux, J., & Samson, J. E. (2017, April).
 Self-talk in first generation college students.
 Paper presented at the 2017 Arkansas Symposium for Psychology Students, Conway, AR.